Apacs/timcrawler/README.md

 It's not really a crawler... ;-)

 ## Usage
-* Download repository to your local machine.
+* Download repository to your local machine
-* Open your terminal and navigate to root in the downloaded project folder.
+* Open your terminal and navigate to root in the downloaded project folder
 * Start the webserver (Nginx with php-fpm) with `$ docker-compose up`
-* If not already done, you need to **install docker and docker-compose before**.
+* If not already done, you need to **install docker and docker-compose before**
+* Write the IDs to fetch from the API into [IDs to fetch](app/data/ids.dat)
-* Open your favorite browser.
+* Open your favorite browser
-* To fetch actual data navigate to *localhost/?action=crawl*.
+* To fetch actual data navigate to *localhost/?action=crawl*
-* To see the list of all Items locally saved navigate to   *localhost*.
+* To see the list of all Items locally saved navigate to *localhost*